dneuraln/TF_tutorials/README.md

-# TF_tutorials
-Tensorflow tutorials for version2
+# Tensorflow Tutorial for version 2.7
+The current tutorial on the official webisite is written for version 2.5.
+Minor package paths are changed.

 # install jupyter-lab